Cannabis/ CBD extract tested in the lab

 In order to have the costs covered by the health insurance fund, it is particularly important to be able to prove that other therapies have already been tried for the epilepsy but did not achieve the desired success.
 However, even if therapies are still open that have not yet been used, cost coverage may be possible in rare cases.

-Background: What you should know about cannabis for epilepsy
+Background: What you should know about cannabis in the context of epilepsy

 Cannabis has been used in medicine for a long time.
-It may also help to alleviate seizures in people with epilepsy.
-However, in order to be able to assess whether this form of therapy could be interesting for you, further information is helpful.
+It is being researched in the context of seizures in people with epilepsy.
+However, in order to be able to assess whether this form of research could be relevant for your situation, further information is helpful.

-Is there any experience with CBD for epilepsy?
+Is there any experience with CBD in the context of epilepsy?

-There is some experience with the use of CBD for epilepsy.
-Studies have shown that the active ingredient can primarily reduce seizures.
+There is some experience with the use of CBD in the context of epilepsy.
+Studies have explored whether the active ingredient may be associated with seizure reduction.
 For this purpose, studies were conducted with animals and also with affected humans.
-These experiments showed an anticonvulsive effect.
+These experiments explored an anticonvulsive effect.
 We speak of "convulsive" when we are talking about a convulsive seizure.

 When a drug has an anticonvulsant effect, it counteracts the seizures.
-In the course of these studies, it was also found that when cannabis is taken, possible damage to the brain during a seizure can be reduced.
-Animal studies have also shown that cannabinoids may be able to reduce and end seizures much more quickly.
+In the course of these studies, researchers also explored whether cannabis use might be associated with reduced brain damage during a seizure.
+Animal studies have also suggested that cannabinoids may be associated with reduced seizure duration.

-This is attributed to the substance's ability to restore the overactive synapses to normal.
+This is attributed in research to the substance's potential ability to modulate overactive synapses.

 Kind auf einer Schaukel; CBD gibt ein Gefühl von Leichtigkeit

 A test was used for the analysis.
 Patients received doses ranging from one to 50 g/kg of cannabis, depending on the severity of their condition.
 The duration of treatment ranged from three months to 12 months.
-The patients reported that an improvement in the amount of seizures was seen in two-thirds.
+The patients reported that an improvement in the frequency of seizures was observed in two-thirds.

 A study was also conducted in Canada.
-Here it was found that the anticonvulsant properties could be attributed to both THC and CBD.
-Here, there was also the recommendation that cannabis oils can be used for seizures that show resistance to drugs.
-In the evaluation it became clear that a reduction in seizures could be recorded.
+Here researchers explored whether anticonvulsant properties could be attributed to both THC and CBD.
+Here, there was also the observation that cannabis oils have been studied for seizures that show resistance to drugs.
+In the evaluation it was reported that a reduction in seizures was observed.

 Severe seizures in the context of a disease with epilepsy can limit your everyday life.
 There is always a risk of injury due to unexpected seizures.
-Cannabis can help reduce this in seizure disorders.
+Cannabis is being researched in the context of seizure disorders.

 Mann macht Hirn-Test aufgrund von Epilepsie